Things to Know About Profit Prior to Incorporation

 The price is factored into the price of buying a firm.
 It has a variety of purposes, including:

-- the earnings after incorporation being offset
+- The earnings after incorporation are offset

 - When buying, goodwill is added.